How do I go fishing in Wales legally?

 Young people, however, can fish for free (under 13s don’t need any licence and 13-16s are free but must register.
 A fishing licence for a day, week or year can be bought easily online.

 CAN I FISH ALL YEAR ROUND?
 CAN I FISH WHENEVER I LIKE?

 This depends strictly on where you are fishing.

 On game fishing rivers, which are the most common river designation in Wales (i.e. dominant species are trout and salmon) there is a “close season” in the autumn and winter to protect game fish while they spawn.
-If you fish on a river in Wales at this time, you could face a hefty fine and even a court appearance!
+If you fish on trout or salmon river in Wales in the close season, you could face a hefty fine and even a court appearance!
 Open season is usually from March 3rd – September 30th inclusive, but can vary locally, for example West Wales rivers open 1st April.

-In stillwaters holding wild brown trout there is a close season, usually running from 20th March to 17th October, though it does vary regionally.
+In stillwaters holding wild brown trout there is an open season, usually running from 20th March to 17th October, though it does vary regionally.
 In the winter from Mid October these venues must close to protect spawning fish.
 Lakes, stillwaters and ponds holding stocked rainbow trout (and other stocked, artificially reared trout species) can stay open all year round.

 It is best to check local bylaws to avoid getting into trouble, these can be found on the NRW website.